braindevices/subvolumize-home/design.md

 Config *writers* (`cmd_config_add`, `cmd_config_add_extra_root`) go
-through `_load_config_dict`, which reads the whole file as a dict and only touches its own key — not because it's tidy, but because the earlier version always wrote `{"paths": [...]}` verbatim, silently deleting any `extra_roots` key a different command had written to the same file.
+through `_load_config_dict`, which reads the whole file as a dict and only touches its own key, preserving whatever else is there — e.g. adding a `paths` entry must never clobber an existing `extra_roots` key in the same file.
 Any future config-writing command must follow this pattern.

 ### Copying: reflink, not rsync

-`copy_contents` uses `cp -a --reflink=always -T -- src dst`.
-Not `rsync -aHAX`, and not `--reflink=auto`:
+`copy_contents` uses `cp -a --reflink=always -T -- src dst`:

 - The backup and the freshly-created subvolume are *always* on the same btrfs filesystem by the time this runs (already established by